Industry Pulse: The latest construction data and statistics

 The National Association of Realtors releases data for existing home sales, which represent the majority of activity in the housing market, each month.
 The report also includes information for the share of first-time buyers purchasing existing properties.

-- Construction Dive Existing-home sales swing back in March to fastest pace in more than a decade
+- Construction Dive Existing-home sales bounce back in May

-- National Association of Realtors Existing-Home Sales Jumped 4.4% in March
+- National Association of Realtors Existing-Home Sales Rise 1.1 Percent in May; Median Sales Price Ascends to New High

-- Reuters U.S. existing home sales surge 4.4 percent in March
+- Reuters U.S. existing home sales unexpectedly rise in May

 New home sales